 Overview of Engineering as a Rigorous Academic Discipline

 Engineering is often considered one of the most challenging academic paths due to the combination of theoretical knowledge and practical application it requires.
-Unlike some majors that focus primarily on either theory or practice, engineering intertwines both.
+Unlike some majors that focus primarily on either theory or practice, types of engineering intertwine both.
 Students must not only master complex concepts but also apply them in real-world settings through projects, labs, and internships.
 This creates a demanding environment where students are constantly required to balance understanding abstract principles with hands-on work.

 Defining Stress in an Academic Context